Becheler/Becheler.github.io/pages/_posts/2018-10-01-derek-and-leonin.md

 ### Back to the old days

 Well, I lost almost one year of my PhD because I coded a simulation project with almost zero knowledge of software design.

 At some point, the code was just too big, too rigid and too unstable to evolve further.
+I was unable to bring the required modification without breaking everything.
 Dead end.
-Back to square one.

 I contacted software developers who **helped me understand what the hell was going on in the code** and helped me finding a better design.